Want to make the most of your visit to this iconic park? We’ve got you covered with this one-day itinerary.

 Spend the afternoon exploring the beaches of Pondalowie Bay, Dolphin Beach and Shell Beach.

-Pondalowie Bay is famous for surfing and is home to one of the state’s most prestigious pro-am surfing events, The Yorkes Classic.
-The event is held annually over the October long weekend, attracting some of the nation’s best surfers.
+Pondalowie Bay is famous for surfing and is home to one of the state’s most prestigious pro-am surfing events, The Yorkes Classic, attracting some of the nation’s best surfers.

 You can access the beach using the trail and boardwalk that leads from the Pondalowie Surf Break carpark.
 Chill on the beach and watch the surfers, or have a dip if the weather is calm.
 Be mindful that strong currents and rips can make swimming dangerous, so be careful and always swim with a buddy.